hoangduytran/blender-manual/manual/extensions/addons.rst

 #.
 Replace all references to the module name to ``__package__``.
 #.
 Make all module imports to use relative import.
 #.
 Use `wheels <https://pythonwheels.com/>`__ to pack your external Python dependencies.
 #.
-Remember to test it throughly.
+Remember to test it thoroughly.

 .. note::